Daniel Wells (footballer): AFL career

 Wells was selected in the Australian team for the 2005 International Rules Series but was unable to play due to injury.

 He enjoyed a fairly good year in 2006 in which he averaged 18 disposals and finished 2nd in the Syd Barker Medal.

 In 2008, Wells enjoyed a good season averaging 21 disposals and having a big impact in matches in the second half of the season during North Melbourne's winning period.
 He was rewarded with selection in the Australian side that lost to Ireland in that year's International Rules Series.

-2009 was a disappointing year for Wells when injuries restricted him to just 7 games.
+The next year was disappointing for Wells, as injuries restricted him to just seven games played in 2009.

 In 2011 Wells produced a brilliant and consistent season when he won his first Syd Barker Medal which he shared with Andrew Swallow.
 He would also be named in the 40 man All Australian squad but would miss out on being part of the final 22.

 Following the 2013 season, the two-time best and fairest was chosen to represent Australia in the International Rules Series as captain of the exclusively Indigenous team, a rare and memorable honour.

 At the conclusion of the 2016 season, Wells announced his intentions to leave North Melbourne as a free agent and he signed with Collingwood as an unrestricted free agent in October.